chungying/Based-Monte-Carlo-Localization-for-Mobile-Robot/README.md

 </property>
 Noting that there are some sturcture symbols for xml files so it would be better read this document in raw data.

-If there is any question aoubt the configuration, referring to Appendix A in HBase: The Definitive Guide
+If there is any question aoubt the configuration, referring to Appendix A in HBase: The Definitive Guide.
+Or you could refer to XML folder for my previous system configuration.

 4) Prepare a known environment map for robots.
 The format of the map is JPEG.
 Such as map_8590.jpg, simmap.jpg, or bigmap.jpg